Giedo van der Garde: Post-Sauber (2015–)

 In April 2015, Van der Garde's manager downplayed rumours of a return to Formula 1 during that season, with Manor Marussia, adding that the focus was for a 2016 race seat in DTM or LMP1.

 TV career

 As Max Verstappen joined Formula 1 in 2015, Van der Garde was often asked for his analysis in Dutch TV Shows.
 Between 2015 and 2021, Van der Garde was a usual guest in several Dutch TV shows to talk about Verstappen in Formula One.
 In December 2021, it was announced that Van der Garde would join the analyst team of Viaplay from 2022 onwards.
 At the new Dutch sports channel, Van der Garde is accompanied by other analysts such as former Formula One driver Christijan Albers and racing driver Tom Coronel.

+Sportscar career

+2016: ELMS title

+For the 2016 season, van der Garde would return to racing, making his maiden sportscar racing appearance with G-Drive Racing in the European Le Mans Series.
+Partnering with Simon Dolan and Harry Tincknell, the Dutchman went on to take the title in his debut season, with the outfit having taken victory at Silverstone and Estoril.

+He would also make his debut at the 24 Hours of Le Mans during the same year.

 Racing record

 Career summary

 † As Van der Garde was a guest driver, he was ineligible for points.

 ‡ Points only counted towards the Michelin Endurance Cup, and not the overall LMP2 Championship.